Detective Quantum Efficiency of the Timepix4 Hybrid Pixel Detector and its Application to Parallel-Beam Diffraction: DQE Measurement

 \subsection{Detector System}

 The Timepix4 ASIC was bump-bonded to a $300~\mu$m planar silicon sensor.
-The detector assembly was installed on a JEOL CryoARM Z300FSC TEM with the Merlin T4 readout system, the only commercially available readout system for the Timepix4, providing $81.92$~Gbps FireFly optical readout.
-The per-pixel threshold for signal detection was set at $1000~$electron-hole pairs in the sensor and a reverse-bias voltage of $100~$V was applied.

-In event-driven mode, the maximum detection speed is approximately $3.6~$Mhits/mm$^2$/s, which is limited by the transfer bandwidth~\cite{llopart2022timepix4}.
-The physical pixel size (pixel pitch) is $55~\mu$m and number of pixels is $512 \times 448$.
-The theoretical maximum number of events that can be detected (calculated by the maximum detection speed) is approximately $1.1 \times 10 ^4$~events/pixel/s.
-If the illumination is a uniform flat-field intensity across all pixels, the theoretical maximum current that can be measured on this detector is approximately $400$~pA.
+The detector assembly was installed on a JEOL CryoARM Z300FSC TEM with the Merlin T4 readout system, which provides $81.92$~Gbps FireFly optical readout.
+In event-driven mode, the maximum detection speed is approximately $1.79~$Mhits/mm$^2$/s, limited by the transfer bandwidth.
+The physical pixel size (pixel pitch) is $55~\mu$m and the number of pixels is $512 \times 448$.
+The theoretical maximum number of events that can be detected (calculated from the maximum detection speed) is approximately $5.58 \times 10 ^3$~events/pixel/s.

+The per-pixel threshold for signal detection was set at $1000~$electron-hole pairs (approximately equivalent to the charge generated by 3.6~keV photon) in the sensor and a reverse-bias voltage of $100~$V was applied.

+This per-pixel threshold was chosen based on two main considerations.
+First, a lower threshold increases the overall sensitivity of the detector.
+When combined with the high temporal resolution of the detector, this is particularly advantageous for fast, low-fluence imaging conditions, where maximizing fluence efficiency is critical.

+Second, a lower threshold enables the detection of a larger fraction of charge-sharing events, resulting in more information-rich clusters.
+This is expected to facilitate more accurate cluster reconstruction, which provides possibilities for further detailed analysis in the future.

+However, this work focuses on the intrinsic performance of the detector.
+Therefore, the MTF, NPS, and DQE calculation are based on raw data with no clustering applied.
+This provides a baseline against which subsequent reconstruction and calibration improvements can be evaluated.